Euclidean plane and its relatives; a minimalist introduction: Complex coordinates

 where $A=(x_A,y_A)$ and $B=(x_B,y_B)$.

-One can pack coordinates $(x,y)$ of a point in the Euclidean plane, in one complex number $z=x+i\cdot y$.
-This way we get one-to-one correspondence between points of Euclidean plane and $\CC$.
-Given a point $Z=(x,y)$, the complex number $z=x+ i\cdot y$ is called \emph{complex coordinate} of $Z$.
+We can pack the coordinates $(x,y)$ of a point in a single complex number $z=x+i\cdot y$.
+This creates a direct link between points in the Euclidean plane and~$\mathbb{C}$ (the set of complex numbers).
+Given a point $Z=(x,y)$, the complex number $z=x+ i\cdot y$ is referred to as the \emph{complex coordinate} of~$Z$.